chutified/crypto-currencies/README.md

 - <a href="https://docs.docker.com/get-docker/" target="_blank">Docker Engine</a>

 ### Linux/Mac
-This is the exact way to download and run the service.
+This is all you need to do to run the server.
 On a Windows machine, the installation process would be slightly different.
 ```bash
 $ git clone https://github.com/chutified/crypto-currencies.git     # download repository
 $ cd crypto-currencies        # move to repository dir